PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 operator report is not generated for this model.
 Inference remains strictly single-process.

+`encoder.onnx` remains a missing-report model for a narrower, explicit reason.
+Unlike `new_encoder.onnx`, its 24 GridSample image tensors retain dynamic spatial dimensions (`unk__*`) derived from the `spatial_shapes` input.
+The built-in GridSample decomposition requires static batch, channel, and input spatial dimensions, so conversion correctly preserves functionality through the `ONNX_GRIDSAMPLE` custom-op fallback.
+The evaluation control builder now also handles this graph form: when no feature Split sizes exist, it derives a spatial pyramid from the known sequence length only if the non-degenerate factorization is unique.
+For sequence length `11097` and four levels this is `[[72,116],[36,58],[18,29],[9,15]]`; ambiguous totals remain untouched.
+This allows ONNX Runtime evaluation to proceed, after which explicit evaluation reports the expected unresolved custom op.
+Default `-cotof` continues to skip that unsupported runtime comparison and retains error signature `603ca474b8eee210cb3bb2df39bb20791becc95c66d60a1ec68e1a8a2744c109`.

 `conv_tasnet.onnx` remains an active missing-report model with the normalized reason `invalid_onnx_scatterelements_rank_mismatch_4_6`.
 Its terminal `/decoder/ScatterElements` receives FLOAT data and updates shaped